-Here’s a Chamber of Commerce Republican who sign a petition to refer Senate Bill 177, the youth minimum wage, to a public vote.
+Here’s a Chamber of Commerce Republican who will sign a petition to refer Senate Bill 177, the youth minimum wage, to a public vote.
 Rapid City businessman and blogger John Tsitrian says that modifying the voter-approved minimum wage increase to cut a buck from kids’ hourly pay is arrogant:

 The measure was all-encompassing in its wording, ordering “every” employer in South Dakota to pay “each” employee $8.50/hour, with a built in cost-of-living adjustment included in the measure.
 Seems pretty simple and direct.
 There are some exemptions, but as a practical matter this affects virtually every employer and employee in the state.
 That a majority of Republican legislators and Republican Governor Daugaard refuse to understand the words “every” and “each” is a matter of record [John Tsitrian, “SD Dems Would Be Smart to Lead the Charge on Referring the Youth Minimum Wage Law,” The Constant Commoner, 2015.03.24].